glwhart/researchDiary/README.md

 * Set goals in morning, report at end of day
 * Ask Braxton to approve PR

+## 9 Aug 23
+Plan:
+✔️ Bike
+* Email Tyler about what I learned yesterday.
+* Read 30 mins, make notes
+* Work on 318 or 601 a bit
+* Anything on NNs or image AI
+✔️ No checking email before 4:30
+✔️ Stretch twice
+* submit receipts

+Spent hours learning about *discrete* orthogonal polynomials and their intervals.
+Would like to redo CE with a different choice.
+Saved some papers to "Cluster Expansion" in zotero.

 ## 8 Aug 23
 Plan: